What is a Topographic Map?

 Topographic maps are detailed, accurate graphic representations of features that appear on the Earth's surface.
 These features include:

 - cultural: roads, buildings, urban development, railways, airports, names of places and geographic features, administrative boundaries, state and international borders, reserves

 - hydrography: lakes, rivers, streams, swamps, coastal flats

-- relief: mountains, valleys, slopes, depressions
+- relief: mountains, valleys, contours and cliffs, depressions

 - vegetation: wooded and cleared areas, vineyards and orchards.